 Mom’s Style

 I’ve been posting this on my mom’s birthday for a few years now- it’s become tradition.
-While my mom’s birthday isn’t till Tuesday, this is a big week for us- Mom’s birthday, my birthday, we celebrate my mom’s 50th college reunion this weekend as well as Mother’s Day.
+While my mom’s birthday is on Thursday this year it’s a big week of her birthday, my birthday, family in, Mother’s Day and prepping for some fun shoots, a deep house clean and a big work trip.
 My mom and I are close, and yet different.
 However, as I get older I realize I’m more like her than I think, and I couldn’t be more grateful.
 Especially now, as some of us are apart from our families, I think about how the women in my life shaped me.
 I spent the past few years isolating with my mom- it wasn’t always easy, but I’m so grateful we did!
 Even though we spent the better part of the years not getting dressed up- I still learned about style from her over this past year.
 And yes, we’re getting dressed today!
 Hope whatever your relationship with moms are, this season lands easy.
 Xo RA

 Loves!
 It’s my Momma’s birthday! (on Tuesday!)
 If you haven’t caught on, my mom and I are close, and I can’t begin to describe how much I love her, and how appreciative I am for all she does for me.
 Mom is a CPA and teaches accounting, she’s our CFO, and while that’s completely different from her creative daughter who thinks shoes are a necessity (I mean I need shoes, I occasionally want to eat); Mom’s style has influenced me and helped me become the fashionista I am today.
 So, what did I learn from Mom’s style?
 Glad you asked!